dncoyote/software-engineering-guides/Notes/Core-Java-Interview.md

 - Once an array is created, its size cannot be changed.
 - The elements in an array are stored in consecutive memory locations.
 - Array elements are accessed by their index, starting from 0.
+- The index of an array signifies the distance from the start of the array.
+So, the first element has 0 distance therefore the starting index is 0.
+- Arrays in java cannot be `volatile`.
 ### Single-Dimensional Arrays
 ```java
 int[] numbers = {1, 2, 3, 4, 5}; // Array of integers